-You may fly home or elsewhere that afternoon after noon.
+You may fly home or elsewhere from Phuket Airport (HKT) that afternoon.

 Airfare to Phuket (HKT), marine park and port fees of $115 (paid on board), instruction or gear rental if needed, Nitrox if desired ($175 for 10 days), alcoholic beverages, crew gratuity, diving insurance (required), or travel insurance (required for this vacation).